María de Buenos Aires: Performance history

 A new production by Quantum Theatre in Pittsburgh, PA, with musical direction by Andres Cladera, stage direction by Karla Boos, and bandoneonist Ben Bogart opened on 24 March 2011.

 The opera was translated to Swedish by Leif Janzon and premiered by the Piteå Chamber Opera on 15 October 2011 at Acusticum in Piteå (Sweden).

 A new fully staged production by Vatroslav Lisinski Concert Hall, Zagreb, Croatia, was premiered on 22 October 2011.
 The performance was directed by Mario Kovač, with The Zagreb Soloists under direction of Miran Vaupotić, and Chamber Choir "Ivan Filipović" under direction of Goran Jerković.
-Bandoneón was played by Aleksandar Nikolić, the recipient of Ástor Piazzolla Award in 2008.
+Bandoneón was played by Aleksandar Nikolić, the recipient of Astor Piazzolla Award in 2008.
 The circus acts were performed by the circus company Circorama.
 The singers were Sandra Rumolino, Jorge Rodriguez and José Luis Baretto.

 The Long Beach Opera performed the work on 29 January and 4 February 2012 at the Warner Grand Theater in San Pedro, California, in a production created by the company's artistic director Andreas Mitisek that set the opera in Buenos Aires after the Dirty War of the 1970s and 1980s; María and the Payador were people who "disappeared"; he survives and as an old man recalls their days together.
 The production was reviewed in the Los Angeles Times.

 Artes de la Rosa Cultural Center for the Arts in Fort Worth, Texas, presented María de Buenos Aires on 11 May 2012 directed by Adam Adolfo, with Elise Lavallee as choreographer and Josh Bradford as music director.
 It was staged at the historic Rose Marine Theater.
 Starring as María, was Grace Neeley making her Artes de laRosa debut.
 The actress has been seen throughout the North Texas theatre community taking the stage at Circle Theatre.
 Keith J. Warren sang the lyric tenor role of María's love interest, El Payador, with J.P.
 Cano in the role of the Goblin Ghost Storyteller, El Duende.

 The Cincinnati Opera staged the piece on 25 and 27 July 2012 with soprano Catalina Cuervo, baritone Luis Alejandro Orozco, and Jairo Cuesta as El Payador.
 The director was Jose Maria Condemi, and Tony Award winning dancers Fernanda Ghi and Guillermo Merlo, as well as bandoneón player Ben Bogart performed.

 The Lexington Philharmonic Orchestra presented María between 1 and 3 February 2013 with New York-based Argentinean mezzo-soprano Solange Merdinian and baritone Luis Orozco.
 The narrator was Enrique Andrade and the production was directed by John de los Santos.
 Bandoneon player Ben Bogart also performed.